Open-Dataplatform/datacatalog-backend/README.md

 The environment determines which particular appsettings.{_environment_}.json is used.
 Any values within this will override those within appsettings.json.
 Furthermore the environment is included in the category, data contract and data source meta data.

+#### Database
+We currently assume an mssql database such as the managed mssql database one can acquire from Azure.
+If you would prefer another database, choose one that works with Entity Framework to avoid rewriting the entire DAL.

+#### Rebus
+We use Rebus as the messaging system.
+This works by utilizing the database as the message bus.
+Rebus has support for most popular databases, so choosing another for this purpose is easily done in the code.
+Look within the DataCatalog.Common.Rebus project.

 ### Local
 To run the Api locally, you need to set the environment variable _ASPNETCORE_ENVIRONMENT_ to "Local".
 This will do the following: